Skip to content

 cleanup() async

-Hook to run after the component's stop method has been called and before it sets the stopped event.
+Hook to run after the component's stop method has been called and before it sets its state to NONE.

 In here, one would define cleanup tasks such as closing connections.
-This method must return, otherwise the component will not set the stopped signal.
+This method must return, otherwise the component will not stop.

 It is defined as a no-op and supposed to be implemented in the inheriting class.